VolatilePulse/PoB-Item-Tester/README.md

 * [Autohotkey v1.1](https://www.autohotkey.com/) is required.
 Do not install v1.0 or v2.
 * Path of Building is required (supports both the portable and installer versions).
   * [Path of Building](https://github.com/Openarl/PathOfBuilding) or [Path of Building (Community Fork)](https://github.com/PathOfBuildingCommunity)

+**Note: There have been some issues reported if both the original PoB and the community fork are installed - uninstalling BOTH then reinstalling just the community fork should resolve it.
+Using portable versions eliminates the chance of this problem.**

 ## Item Testing
 With the AHK script running...